 (starting from a minimal template)

 Note: If you have doubts about a set of tools or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
 That is the template philosophy in QubesOS.

 Standard tools installation

 sudo pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat usbutils

 Notes: nmap can be used to discover hosts on a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind the Qubes firewall.
 (Microsoft / home networks make heavy use of autodiscovery technologies which require clients to be in the same local network (no firewall/no NAT), eg: your printer.)

 Some recommendations here: check your current network using the Network manager applet (eg: 192.168.1.65).
 Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipment: nmap -sP 192.168.1.-.
-Don’t forget to open temporarily the Qubes Firewall if you are doing this in a TemplateVM.
+Don’t forget to temporarily allow traffic via the Qubes Firewall if you are doing this in a TemplateVM.

 openssh keepassx openssl gnome-keyring man